Orwell Astronomical Society (Ipswich)

 OASI opened its doors to the public on Saturday 21 April 1973, during the Easter Weekend.
 The event was even more successful than the previous year's open day; its popularity can be ascribed at least in part to our increased advertising, which included:

-We opened all the facilities of Orwell Park Observatory to visitors and organised several displays as follows:
+We opened all the facilities of Orwell Park Observatory to visitors and organised stalls and displays as follows:

 One hundred and fifty-five people came to see the film shows and slides in the afternoon and evening.

 In 1972 we had a display of telescopes organised by Dixons camera shop.
-Unfortunately, this year, although Dixons wanted to have a display again, this proved impossible as the relevant staff were all on holiday.
+Unfortunately, in 1973, although Dixons again wanted to have a display, this proved impossible as the relevant staff were on holiday.

 The weather during the day and evening was cloudy and wet but there were frequent small gaps in the cloud cover allowing us to project the Sun during the afternoon, and from 21:00 - 23:00 to provide views of Saturn and the stars to a large number of visitors.
 (We were pleasantly surprised that the hundred year old floor of the equatorial room supported the weight of all the visitors!)